Es otro mundo. El mundo que da miedo.

 When the lockdown began I started to take a picture every day.
 Sometimes in the flat, sometimes in the rare moments outside.

 In total I have shot seven films – until now.

-Cara sent us her photo documentary of the last month from Berlin-Friedrichshain.
+Cara sent us her photo documentary of four weeks in March and April 2020 from Berlin-Friedrichshain.